906-982 W 18th Ave and 907-969 W 19th Ave (Balfour Block) rezoning application (resubmission)

 It is my understanding that the Cambie Corridor plan originally foresaw development of structures as high as 6 storeys along 25th Avenue but following strong opposition from local residents the City has since limited heights along 25th within the Corridor to 4 storeys.
 Can you confirm this and explain why, if true, the City agreed to a 4 storey limit?
 This would seem to have implications for the Balfour lands.

-WorriedonWillow asked over 2 years ago
+WorriedonWillow asked about 3 years ago

 Thank you for your question.
 Under the Cambie Corridor Plan, along King Edward Avenue within the Cambie Village sub-area (see Section 4.1), rezoning applications can be considered for higher heights/densities at the King Edward Canada Line Station (6 to 8 storeys).
 Further along King Edward Ave, within approximately two blocks east or west of the Canada Line station, residential developments can be considered up to 4 storeys, or up to 6 storeys in close proximity to Cambie Street.
 Further west along King Edward, townhomes can be considered.